tommasodelorenzo/latex-code-docker-vscode/README.md

-# Environment to write Latex documentation with interactive code using Docker and VSCode
+# Write Latex documentation with interactive code using Docker and VSCode

 A Docker container for [`Latex`](https://www.latex-project.org/) in `VSCode`.
 The base image is [Latex Dev Container](https://github.com/qdm12/latexdevcontainer).